dolthub/dolt-flutter-example/README.md

 DB_NAME="mydb"
 ```

-Then when you run this application, you should see the database name and branches from
+Then when you run this application, you should see the counter and branches from
 your Dolt database populated on the home screen.